-Will you tell us a bit about Off the Grid?
+Will you tell us a little bit about Blackwood?

 What are some of your biggest literary influences?